fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 </figure>

-In order to use TensorFlow Privacy’s membership inference attack, we need to import it with
+In order to use TensorFlow Privacy’s membership inference attack, we need to import:
 ```python
 from tensorflow_privacy.privacy.membership_inference_attack import membership_inference_attack as mia
 from tensorflow_privacy.privacy.membership_inference_attack.data_structures import AttackInputData